 Conde Nast Traveller: Named Sri Lanka as one of the best non islamic destination for Halal Food.

 "The Lonely Planet” is arguably the World’s largest Travel Guide Book and Digital Media Publisher.
-It has named Sri Lanka in the ‘BEST in TRAVEL 2013’ and number one destination in the World to visit in the year 2013
+It has named Sri Lanka in the ‘BEST in TRAVEL’ and number one destination in the World to visit

 CRESCENT RATING: Named Sri Lanka as one of the best non islamic destination for Halal Food.